 Stay informed on compliance updates

-The Foreign Account Tax Compliance Act, enacted in 2010, creates a new information reporting and withholding regime for payments made by U.S. citizens and U.S.-based companies to foreign financial institutions.
+The Foreign Account Tax Compliance Act (FATCA), enacted in 2010, is an information reporting and withholding regime for payments made by U.S. citizens and U.S.-based companies to foreign financial institutions.
 The goal of the law is to increase transparency into unreported, taxable income of U.S. taxpayers (both individuals and business entities) with foreign-held accounts.

-As of January 1, 2016, 112 countries have signed an Intergovernmental Agreement with the U.S. to comply with FATCA, and more than two dozen others have reached “agreements in substance.”
-More than 75,000 financial institutions have now registered with the IRS.
+As of April 1, 2017, 113 countries have signed an Intergovernmental Agreement (IGA) or have reached “agreements in substance” with the U.S. to comply with FATCA.
+More than 189,000 financial institutions have registered with the IRS.

 Foreign jurisdictional compliance with FATCA requires more than entering into an agreement with the IRS.
 Financial institutions also must ensure they have proper processes, systems and controls in place to comply with the intent and scope of the law.
 As some countries develop similar versions of the law and others take actions toward the development of a global standard, financial institutions need flexible processes and IT architectures to adapt to the evolving landscape.

 This report outlines some of the steps being taken by different foreign jurisdictions to ensure that U.S. taxpaying entities are properly complying with FATCA guidelines.

 Despite its small size geographically, Jersey—a five-mile wide, nine-mile long island that is part of the Channel Islands between England and France—is considered one of the world’s biggest offshore banking centers.
 In December 2013, Jersey signed an agreement with the IRS to implement FATCA.
 The island’s financial institutions subsequently started to provide the Jersey Taxes Office with required information on U.S. taxpayers, which then forwards this information to the IRS.